 Although we are easing into the beginning of fall, temperatures remain very high here in Texas (you know, the usual).
 And with high temperatures, it’s important to be aware that heat illness in athletes (but it can happen to anyone) can be a risk that should be taken very seriously.
 Your body normally cools itself off by sweating, and during this process, body fluids and critical electrolytes are lost.
 If the body isn’t replenished with fluids and electrolytes, dehydration can occur increasing your risk of heat illness.
 Heat illness can be fatal, but if recognized can also be treated fairly quickly.

-“Common symptoms of heat illness are fatigue, light-headedness, dizziness, nausea, possibly even throwing up, and if things are bad enough you can begin to have seizures or slip into a coma,” says Dr. Martha Pyron, Director of Primary Care Sports Medicine at UT Health Austin’s Musculoskeletal Institute.
+“Common symptoms of heat illness are fatigue, light-headedness, dizziness, nausea, possibly even throwing up, and if things are bad enough you can begin to have seizures or slip into a coma,” says sports and injury specialists at Health Austin’s Musculoskeletal Institute.

 Dr. Pyron states that she often treats heat illness at the finish line for the Austin Marathon and other local races.
 Athletes that undergo prolonged heat exposure and don’t take the time to replenish liquids throughout their activity are at the highest risk for an episode of heat illness.
 “And unfortunately, once you have had an episode of heat illness, you are much more likely to have another episode even if you are not under the same level of stress as you were when it happened the first time,” Dr. Pyron says.